sw7ft/BerryCore/toolchain/Docker-Container/README.md

 ---

-## Toolchain Files
+## Toolchain Archive

-The GCC 9.3.0 toolchain and related files are located in the parent `toolchain/` directory of this repository.
+The container includes GCC 9.3.0 toolchain components.
+Toolchain archives are available in the parent `toolchain/` directory for manual setup.

-See `../README.md` for toolchain documentation and setup instructions.
+See `../README.md` for documentation and setup instructions.

 ---